CloudChi/FX-Framework/C__Script_Functions_And_Types.md

         - Returns error if not in right Context
   - Non-Subscripts
     - Often display any returned errors
+    - Within a given Type they are often copies of each other
     - Types:
       - Schedule
       - Export